Consonance/consonance/pancancer-arch-3/README.md

 ### Soon

+* BUG: the worker thread never exits!
+And this causes problems marking the work as complete!
 * finalize the message format between the layers, serializers
 * figure out impl class strategy and make an impl for the the ContainerProvisioner that just launches threads for workers
     * worker threads